fibercrypto/skycoin-wiki/Idiomatic-Go-(in-Skycoin).md

 Write [table-driven tests](https://github.com/golang/go/wiki/TableDrivenTests) when appropriate; most tests can be written this way.

+### Dependencies

+Avoid the compulsive use of external dependencies and frameworks.
+Use them judiciously.

+### Code reuse

+The [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is not as strict in Go as it is in e.g. Python.
+Go does not always lend itself to DRY.
+Sometimes it is okay to copy code, don't overdesign.

 ### Directory structure

 Follow the Go conventions for directory structure.
 This means: